Stairway to the Stars

 "Stairway to the Stars" is a popular song composed by Matty Malneck and Frank Signorelli, with lyrics by Mitchell Parish.
 It was based on a theme from Malneck and Signorelli's 1934 instrumental piece, "Park Avenue Fantasy."

 Hit recordings in 1939 were by Glenn Miller, Kay Kyser, Jimmy Dorsey and by Al Donohue.
+The Glenn Miller recording on RCA Bluebird reached no. 1 on the Your Hit Parade chart.